-Participants earn six credits at the graduate level from SUNY Cortland.
+Participants have the option to earn three or six credits at the graduate level from SUNY Cortland.
 Three credits are earned during the component of the course that takes place in San Jose.
-Students earn an additional three credits after returning to the U.S. upon satisfactory completion of the second half of the course, conducted via the internet using WebCT software.
+Students earn an additional three credits after returning to the U.S. upon satisfactory completion of the second half of the course, conducted via the internet using Blackboard.

 San Jose, Costa Rica

 Arrival in San Jose: July 12th, 2014